Hyundai Sonata OEM Tire Specifications: Factory Sizes & Ratings

 Rim Specs and Offsets

 Wheel size is more than diameter.
 You also need the rim width, bolt pattern, center bore, lug thread, and offset.
-The 2025 U.S. Sonata factory wheel widths listed by Hyundai are 16 x 6.5J, 17 x 7.0J, 18 x 7.5J, and 19 x 8.0J.
-Common late-model Sonata fitment data uses a 5×114.3 bolt pattern, 67.1 mm center bore, and M12 x 1.5 lug thread, but you should verify those physical wheel specs with the wheel manufacturer or a Hyundai dealer before ordering aftermarket wheels.
+Hyundai lists 2025 U.S. factory wheel widths of 16 x 6.5J, 17 x 7.0J, 18 x 7.5J, and 19 x 8.0J.
+Current 2025 fitment references consistently list a 5×114.3 bolt pattern, 67.1 mm center bore, and M12 x 1.5 lug thread for the DN8 Sonata.
+Because offset and brake clearance vary with wheel width and trim, verify the exact aftermarket wheel application with the wheel manufacturer or a Hyundai dealer before ordering.

 Pro Tip: If you are changing wheel diameter, keep overall tire diameter close to the original size and confirm inner suspension clearance, outer fender clearance, brake clearance, TPMS fit, and load rating before mounting.